 Get it here for $23.99.

-The food spills out when your dog turns it on with their paw or nose.
-Or if they're really talented, their tail.
+Your dog's favorite treats spill out when your dog turns it on with their paw or nose.
+Or if they're talented, their tail.
 If they look to you in confusion, just give it a few days.
 Your fur baby will figure it out.

 Get it here for $27.99.